Madder dyeing

 1. Portrait of madder

-There is not one madder but many, all belonging to the Rubiaceae family, the red plants.
+There is not just one madder but many, all belonging to the Rubiaceae family, the red plants.

-Let’s talk about the most famous.
+Let’s dive into the most famous.

 1.1.
 Travelling madder